Biden's big relief package a bet gov't can help cure America

 Instead of working across the aisle toward unity, as Biden has promised, McConnell says Democrats are “ramming through what they call ‘the most progressive domestic legislation in a generation,'" quoting the White House chief of staff.

-“They explained their intent very clearly: to exploit this crisis as ‘a tremendous opportunity to restructure things to fit our vision',” McConnell says.
-This is the first COVID bill that had zero support from Republicans in the House or Senate.
+“They explained their intent very clearly: to exploit this crisis as ‘a tremendous opportunity to restructure things to fit our vision,'” McConnell says.
+This is the first COVID-19 bill that had zero support from Republicans in the House or Senate.

 Biden's bet, more than others in modern politics and economics, is full of questions.